Online Learning under Budget and ROI Constraints via Weak Adaptivity: Introduction

+Previous primal-dual templates for adversarial inputs assume that the parameter $\alpha>0$ is known (see, \eg \cite{immorlica2019adversarial,balseiro2022best}).
+This is crucial to ensure boundedness of Lagrange multipliers, which is typically obtained by requiring the $\ell_1$-norm of the multipliers to be less than or equal to $1/\alpha$ \citep{Castiglioni2022Online,nedic2009approximate}.
+The key contribution of the paper is showing that, in absence of any information on $\alpha>0$, if we require the primal and dual regret minimizers to be \emph{weakly adaptive} (\ie to guarantee sublinear regret on any interval $[t_1,t_2]\subseteq [T]$ \citep{hazan2007adaptive}), then boundedness of multipliers automatically emerges as a byproduct of the interaction between the primal and dual algorithms (thereby \textbf{solving challenge (i)}).
+Moreover, our framework only requires the existence of a safe policy ``frequently enough'', and not at all time steps $t$ (thereby \textbf{solving challenge (ii)}).
+This is the first time that the notion of adaptive regret minimization is used within primal-dual frameworks.
+Interestingly, this usage is significantly different from its original motivating applications \cite{hazan2007adaptive,adamskiy2016closer,daniely2015strongly}.

-\xhdr{Contributions.} We propose a general best-of-both-worlds primal-dual template that can solve both limitations.
-We prove a tight $\tilde O(T^{1/2})$ regret upper bound in the case of stochastic inputs, and an $\alpha/(\alpha+1)$ constant-factor competitive ratio in the adversarial setting, under the assumption the available budget is $\Omega(T)$.
-In both settings, our framework guarantees vanishing cumulative ROI constraint violation, and cumulative expenditure less then or equal to the available budget.
-In previous work, when $\alpha>0$ is known, boundedness of Lagrange multipliers is typically obtained by requiring the $\ell_1$-norm of the multipliers to be less than or equal to $1/\alpha$ (see, \eg \cite{Castiglioni2022Online,nedic2009approximate}).
-In our framework, in absence of any information on $\alpha>0$, boundedness of multipliers emerges as a byproduct of the interaction between the primal and dual players, which are carefully designed to balance out automatically large dual ``punishments''.
-We achieve this by requiring the primal and the dual regret minimizers to be \emph{weakly adaptive} (\ie to guarantee sublinear regret on any interval $[t_1,t_2]\subseteq [T]$)\cite{hazan2007adaptive}.
-Our framework only requires the existence of a safe policy ``frequently enough'', and not at all time steps $t$.
-Moreover, best-of-both-worlds algorithm for problems with long-term constraints typically require different proof techniques for the two different input models \cite{castiglioni2022unifying}.
-Our new approach unifies most of the analysis, with the only difference being in the characterization of a particular set of policies.
-Finally, we show how our framework can be employed for bidding in any mechanism with a finite number of types.
+We show that the resulting framework provides best-of-both-worlds no-regret guarantees while solving both limitations.
+We prove a tight $\tilde O(T^{1/2})$ regret upper bound in the stochastic setting, and an $\alpha/(\alpha+1)$ constant-factor competitive ratio in the adversarial setting, under the standard assumption that the budget is $\Omega(T)$ \citep{balseiro2022best}.
+In both settings, our framework guarantees vanishing cumulative ROI constraint violation, and cumulative expenditure less than or equal to the available budget.
+Best-of-both-worlds algorithms for problems with long-term constraints typically require different proof techniques for the two input models.
+We unify most of the analysis, with the only difference being in the characterization of a particular set of policies.

+Finally, we show how our framework can be employed for bidding in any mechanism with finite types.
 In particular, we show that it can handle the case of repeated \emph{non-truthful} auctions (\eg first-price auctions).
-Previous work could only handle budget- and ROI-constrained bidders in the simpler case of second-price auctions, in which truthfulness can be exploited \cite{feng2022online,golrezaei2021bidding}.
+Previous work could only handle budget- and ROI-constrained bidders in the simpler case of second-price auctions, in which truthfulness can be exploited \citep{feng2022online,golrezaei2021bidding}.